Sunday Sept 26th, 2021, 0615-1920

-The story about the guy trying to abduct a woman on this very same road gave me a little pause.
-I was more worried about the mundane and likely event…a car hitting me.
+The podcast story about the guy trying to abduct a woman on this very same road gave me a little pause.
+But I was more worried about a more mundane and likely event…a car hitting me.
 The road has no paved shoulder but there’s usually plenty of grass to step off into.
 The posted speed limit for the entire way is 35 mph but no vehicle actually goes that slow.
 Things were very quiet on an early Sunday morning, so I decided to give it a try for just a mile.
 I shortly became addicted.
 The first overlook was wonderful and the walking easy and enjoyable.
 I could look all around, taking note of the rock formations, trickles of water flowing down, and birds flying about.
 I got some great pictures and made efficient miles.